Fastcode/VisualMesh/README.md

 ### Flavours
 The Visual Mesh code is designed to easily be able to implement new ideas for how to use it.
 It allows this by providing several different components that can be combined to make a vision system.
-In the code these components are refered to as flavours.
+In the code these components are referred to as flavours.
 There are five different categories for these that are each discussed on their own pages.

 [View](readme/flavour/view.md) describes how the system is set up in terms of cameras.